alpalma95/alpalma95/README.md

 Right now, I'm working primarily with **Angular** at a Spanish software company building e-commerce solutions for international clients.

-In my free time, I like to explore the web platform, building stuff like ApaJS, Apa-Streams and several other projects that help me understand better the abstraction layer of modern web development.
+In my free time, I like to explore the web platform, building stuff like (ApaJS)[https://github.com/alpalma95/apajs], (Apa-Streams)[https://github.com/alpalma95/apajs-streams] and several other projects that help me understand better the abstraction layer of modern web development.

 ### Bonus track: _Things I like besides coding_